Directed by: Victor Fleming || Produced by: David O. Selznick

 While the film’s bias cannot be a foundation for devaluing the film alone, the fact of the matter is that a non-negligible amount of Gone with the Wind’s characterizations develop from this one-sided retelling of one of the most important periods in American history.
 What I mean by this is that several prominent characters of the film, namely the African-Americans as well as Union soldiers and “carpetbagger” re-constructionists, are reduced to caricatures.
 It is notable that Hattie McDaniel was the first black actress to win the Academy Award for Best Supporting Actress for her portrayal as the energetic Mammy, yet even her character feels cartoonish and weird along with the rest of the non-white cast.
 This is a consequence of the adapted screenplay’s loyalty to its source material, where the focus of the narrative’s conflict centers around the white plantation owners of the American South, rather than on the slaves themselves, and not a result of the acting ability of the African-American cast.
 McDaniel has veteran acting chops and plays her one-dimensional character with relative ease.

 As for Clark Gable’s Rhett Butler, he is also a legend in Hollywood history — nay, movie-history, period.
 His character is a powerful celebration and glorification of masculinity, yet his character’s depth and Gable’s amazing performance realize him as a flawed, emotional, and relatable human being.
 Rhett is a man’s man, to be sure, but he is in no sense a brutish stereotype.
-Gable’s performance as Rhett is that of a man who has done and seen it all.
-His only mistake in the film is deciding to pursue his romantic infatuation of Scarlett, although even the wisest man will admit to letting the laws of attraction get the better of him.
 By the end, Butler emerges from his experiences that much wiser still, and bids his failed relationship with Scarlett goodbye with the single greatest line in cinematic history.

 The rest of the cast does a great job, although they have a hard time competing with the monumental performances of Leigh and Gable.
 Much of the melodrama feels tastefully done and rarely boils over into excess.
-Some of the more overacted parts are balanced out by Gable’s charismatic, actions-speak-louder-than words persona.
-Everybody fades into their character and makes the setting and historical struggles come alive.
-Hattie McDaniel, though she plays a stereotypical caricature, makes her character likable enough despite the role’s one-dimensional nature, a rarity in film characterization.
-Leslie Howard does an admirable job as Leigh’s pining love interest, and his conflicting feelings between her and his wife/cousin (yes, you read that correctly), Melanie Hamilton (Olivia de Havilland), is the dynamic that blocks Scarlett in her quest to win him over; her compassionate and understanding behavior toward Scarlett only serve to antagonize Leigh even further.
+Leslie Howard does an admirable job as Leigh’s pining love interest, and his conflicting feelings between her and his wife, Melanie Hamilton (Olivia de Havilland), is the dynamic that blocks Scarlett in her quest to win him over; her compassionate and understanding behavior toward Scarlett only serve to antagonize Leigh even further.
 Havilland’s Melanie also represents the better, more mature woman that a man of Butler’s respectable standards should be pursuing.

 The direction of Gone with the Wind is outstanding.
-Sweeping visuals take in the glorious, warm-weathered Southern landscapes and beautiful plantation shots.
+Sweeping visuals take in the glorious, warm-weathered Southern landscapes and beautiful plantation shots against a powerful, iconic soundtrack.
 The colors in the setting as well as the costumes bring out the marvelous life and passionate emotions from the characters and conflicts they undergo.
 The glamorous cinematography, costume design, and makeup feel reminiscent of a Bollywood romance, although perhaps that sentence is better described the other way around.
-From the dramatic opening title crawl that feels like a tribute to either earlier black-and-white adventure serials or the future Star Wars saga (probably both), to the iconic image of Gable departing into the mist, every scene is expertly shot and wastes no visual or sound FX.
+From the dramatic opening title crawl that feels like a tribute to earlier black-and-white adventure serials to the iconic image of Gable departing into the mist, every scene is expertly shot and wastes no visual or sound FX.
 The lighting combines with dramatic close-ups to create powerful imagery and emphasize characterizations.

 Perhaps my favorite shot in the whole film is the famous crane-sequence that begins with a tight tracking shot following Miss Scarlett.
 As she stumbles through the crowded, war-torn streets of Atlanta, the camera pulls back, ascends, and turns toward her eye-line, revealing thousands upon thousands of wounded Confederate soldiers.
 This one long-take summarizes the entire backdrop of the film, a selfish yet defiant and strong Southern belle dwarfed by the dying South and the consequences of its slave culture.
 Whether Fleming recognized the inherent irony interpreted in this sequence or the movie as a whole is anyone’s guess, but the fact remains that Gone with the Wind is one of the few historical epics to remain self-critical and self-reflexive with regards to its own characters, particularly from a visual standpoint.